uvarc/rc-website/content/userinfo/rivanna/overview.md

 +++

 <div class="bd-callout bd-callout-warning">
-<h4>Rivanna</h4>
+<h4>Rivanna HPC</h4>
 <p>Rivanna is the University of Virginia's High-Performance Computing (HPC) system.
-Time on Rivanna is allocated as Service Units (SUs).
-One SU corresponds to one core-hour.
-Multiple SUs make up what is called an allocation (e.g., a new allocation = 100K SUs).
-Allocations are managed through <a href="https://mygroups.virginia.edu/" target="_new" style="font-weight:bold;">MyGroups</a> groups that are automatically created for Principal Investigators (PIs) when they submit an allocation request.
-All UVA faculty, staff, and postdoctoral associates are considered PIs and therefore eligible for an allocation on Rivanna.
-Students—both graduate and undergraduate—cannot request allocations, but they are allowed to use Rivanna as members of a MyGroups group controlled by a PI.</p>
+As a centralized resource it has hundreds of pre-installed software packages available for computational research across many disciplines.
+Currently the Rivanna supercomputer has over 8,000 cores and 8PB of various storage.</p>
-<p>Each PI is ultimately responsible for managing the roster of users in his/her MyGroups account although PIs may delegate day-to-day management to one or more other members.</p>
+<p>All UVA faculty, staff, and postdoctoral associates are eligible to use Rivanna, or students when part of faculty research.</p>
 </div>

-<p class="lead">The sections below contain important information for Rivanna users.
+<p class="lead">The sections below contain important information for new and existing Rivanna users.
 Please read each carefully.</p>
 <p class="lead">New users are invited to attend one of our free orientation sessions ("Introduction to the HPC System") held throughout the year during office hours or by appointment.</p>

 - - -